kaka-zuumi/VENUSpy/README.md

 ### TBLite

-To use TBLite, it can be installed with pip, like so:
+To use TBLite, it can be installed with `pip`, like so:

 ```
 pip install tblite